If you’re considering Federal Disability Retirement, your application’s success mostly depends on the strength of your medical evidence.

 Are there documents that might even hurt your case?

-In this article, we’ll explore the importance of medical evidence, the types of documents you need, how to make sure they’ll meet OPM’s standards, common pitfalls, and how we can help maximize your chances of approval.
+Keep reading to learn the importance of medical evidence, the types of documents you need, how to make sure they’ll meet OPM’s standards, common pitfalls, and how we can help maximize your chances of approval.

 What’s Medical Evidence and Why Does It Matter?

-Without it, the Office of Personnel Management (OPM) may deny your application.
+If you don’t show medical evidence, the Office of Personnel Management (OPM) may deny your application.

-So, it’s critical to get detailed, accurate, and compelling evidence to support your claim.
+It’s critical to get detailed, accurate, and compelling evidence to support your claim.

 Key Types of Medical Evidence You Need